 Abscisic acid (ABA) is a central phytohormone involved in plant responses to drought, primarily by regulating stomatal closure.
 Historically, ABA was believed to function as a long-distance signal produced in the roots and transported via the xylem to aerial tissues under water-deficit conditions.
 This was supported by observations of ABA accumulation in both roots and xylem sap during drought.
 However, recent grafting experiments using wild-type (WT) and ABA-deficient (aba2-1) Arabidopsis mutants have demonstrated that shoot-localized ABA biosynthesis is essential for stomatal closure (Zandainas et al 2020).
 Plants lacking ABA production in the shoot exhibited impaired stomatal responses, regardless of root-derived ABA, indicating that shoot-synthesized ABA is both necessary and sufficient for initiating drought responses (Postaire et al., 2010).

 Although root-derived ABA is not strictly required, root-to-shoot communication still plays a vital regulatory role via other mobile signals.
 One such signal is the peptide CLE25 (CLAVATA3/EMBRYO SURROUNDING REGION-RELATED 25), which is synthesized in roots during dehydration and transported to shoots.
 CLE25 induces the expression of NCED3 (NINE-CIS-EPOXYCAROTENOID DIOXYGENASE 3), a key gene in ABA biosynthesis, thereby promoting local ABA production in leaves (Li et al., 2021).
 Grafting studies revealed that WT roots could induce NCED3 expression in cle25 mutant shoots, while cle25 roots failed to elicit this response in WT shoots, confirming the root origin and shoot specificity of CLE25 signaling.
-The peptide is perceived in the shoot by receptor-like kinases BAM1 and BAM3 (BARELY ANY MERISTEM 1 and 3), and their functional loss prevents NCED3 induction.
+This peptide is recognized in the shoot by receptor-like kinases BAM1 and BAM3 (BARELY ANY MERISTEM 1 and 3), and their functional loss prevents NCED3 induction.
 Notably, cle25 mutants show accelerated water loss under dehydration, despite normal leaf ABA levels, suggesting that CLE25 acts early and potentially in coordination with other signals to modulate stomatal behavior (Takahashi et al., 2019; Christmann, et al., 2007).

 Reactive oxygen species (ROS) and calcium ions (Ca²⁺) also serve as rapid systemic stress signals that interface with ABA signaling networks.
 ROS waves generated by NADPH oxidase RBOHD propagate across plant tissues and contribute to stomatal regulation under abiotic stress, such as high light or heat.
 Disruption of ROS production or Ca²⁺ signaling in these contexts prevents stomatal closure in non-stressed leaves, highlighting a tightly integrated ROS–Ca²⁺ response system (Evans et al., 2016).
 Similarly, salt stress triggers transient increases in cytosolic Ca²⁺ concentration (Ca²⁺), initiating calcium waves that travel from roots to shoots.
 Key proteins in this process include MOCA1 and OSCA1, which sense ionic and osmotic stress, respectively.
 The vacuolar channel TPC1, activated by Ca²⁺, is critical for the propagation of these waves and the activation of stress-responsive gene expression in aerial tissues.
 Mutants lacking RBOHD exhibit significantly slower calcium wave transmission, and modeling indicates that ROS-based signaling is essential to match observed propagation dynamics (Devireddy et al., 2018).